NLnetLabs/rotonda-doc/manual/source/quicktour/00_running_rotonda.rst

 defined the incoming *type* of our payload.
 For filters to be able to meaningfully create a filtering decision it needs to know how the contents of the payload can be parsed and this is exactly what specifying the type does.
-`Roto` has built-in types, primitive ones, like various integer types, a string type and so on, more complex built-in ones especially for BGP/BMP purposes, like ``BgpMessage``, ``Route``.
+`Roto` has built-in types: Primitive ones, like various integer types, a string type and so on, and more complex ones especially for BGP/BMP purposes, like ``BgpMessage`` and ``Route``.
 Finally, roto users can create their own types, based on a `Record` or a `List`.
-In our `define` section the keyword ``rx`` stands for the incoming payload ("receive"), we assign a variable called ``route`` to it, and its type is ``Route``. ``Route`` is a built-in Roto type, that resembles a Record.
-This is the roto type that Rotonda extracts from a BGP message, and is modeled after the way :RFC:`4271` uses the term.
+In our `define` section the keyword ``rx`` stands for the incoming payload ("receive").
+We assign it to a variable called ``route``, of type ``Route``. ``Route`` is a built-in Roto type, that resembles a Record.
+This is the roto type that Rotonda extracts from a BGP UPDATE message (or a BGP UPDATE message carried in a BMP RouteMonitoring message), and is modeled after the way :RFC:`4271` uses the term.
 It contains a prefix, the path attributes and some meta-data that were found in a BGP UPDATE message.
-So a BGP UPDATE may get transformed into multiple routes, since a BGP UPDATE message can contain more than one prefix in its NLRI(s).
+So a single BGP UPDATE may get transformed into multiple routes, since a BGP UPDATE message can contain more than one prefix in its NLRI.
 You can read more about the roto ``Route`` type :doc:`here </roto/types>`.
 Suffices to say for now, that we can use the payload-as-a-route to make filtering decisions with, and that's exactly what we do in the rest of our roto script.

-We have one ``term`` section in our script called `my-asn`, and it contains one match rule, that features our ``route`` variable, that has as its value our incoming payload.
+We have one ``term`` section in our script called `my-asn`.
+It contains one match rule, that features our ``route`` variable, that has as its value our incoming payload.
 With the expression ``route.as-path.origin() == AS64512`` we create a comparison with the value returned from a method that is being called